Skip to main content

 A Polaris table is a first-class object that holds interrelated data organized in rows and columns.
 Polaris uses tables to store and display data records.

-You can have up to 1000 tables per organization, and each table can hold up to 1000 columns.
+You can have up to 2000 tables per project in an organization, and each table can hold up to 1000 columns.

 Required user permissions